 Dennis Funk serves as the Director of Ministry Resources and Small Groups Network for The Navigators of Canada.

-Karen Heppner is the Pastor of Life Groups and Leadership Development at The Bridge, Markham.
+Karen Heppner is an experienced Pastor of Life Groups and Leadership Development serving previously at The Bridge, Markham.

-Ryan Marthinsen is the Pastor of Family Ministries at Queensway Baptist Church, Brantford.
+Ryan Marthinsen is the Lead Pastor at Priory Park Baptist Church, Guelph.